Enlarged Prostate Specialist in NYC

 When you’re dealing with an enlarged prostate, you’re likely dealing with troubling symptoms, such as difficulty urinating or the inability to fully empty your bladder.
-Enlarged prostate specialist Hillel Marans, MD of New York City provides individualized medical care and effective testing to diagnose an enlarged prostate for men throughout the NYC area.
+Enlarged prostate specialist Hillel Marans, MD has been providing individualized testing and treatment for men with an enlarged prostate throughout the NYC area for 34 years.
 Don’t let the symptoms of BPH negatively impact your quality of life when there are innovative solutions to help you find relief.
 Call Dr. Marans at (212) 206-9130 to schedule an appointment at our urology clinic in Midtown Manhattan today.

 What is BPH?